 We continue to the end of the valley, which then enters a wider valley named Pampacahua.
 Here we find an Inca canal that is still in full use by the local farming settlements.
 At the end of the Pampa we find our first Inca archaeological site named Paucarcancha and take time to explore it.
-Arriving to Wayllabamba we take lunch, and then continue on for next 3 more hours through the Llullucha Valley to reach our campsite at Llullucha Pampa, where we enjoy our dinner and afternoon tea in while taking in all of the incredible views.
+Arriving to Wayllabamba we have lunch, and then continue for another 3 hours through the Llullucha Valley to reach our campsite in Llullucha Pampa, where we enjoy our dinner and afternoon tea while taking in all of the incredible views.

-Early in the morning we take our breakfast and afterwards start our climb for about 2 hours following an original Inca stone path and trek up to the Warmiwañusqa Pass (4,217m/14,047ft).
-Here we can take in a magnificent view of our ascent and the trail ahead of us.
+Early in the morning we have our breakfast and afterwards start our climb for about 2 hours following an original Inca stone path and trek up to the Warmiwañusqa Pass (4,217m/14,047ft).
+Here, we can take in the magnificent view of our ascent and the trail ahead of us.
 We descend on the Inca Trail down to the Pacaymayu River where we have lunch.
-After lunch we walk uphill for about 2 more hours towards Runcurakay Pass.
-From here we may enjoy the unbelievable views of all the surrounding mountains.
+After lunch we walk uphill for 2 more hours towards the Runcurakay Pass.
+From here we enjoy the unbelievable views of all the surrounding mountains.
 Afterwards we descent for 3 more hours to Phuyupatamarca, where we spend the night.

 Today is one of most beautiful on our trek.
 We have our breakfast early in the morning enjoying the sun rise, Urubamba Canyon, Machu Picchu Mountain and the stunning Inca sites.
-After time to enjoy all the enchanting sights, we descend for 2 hours through the Peruvian cloud forest to Wiñaywayna for lunch, then we walk for 1 hour to the Sun Gate, and from here you may enjoy the breath-taking views of Machu Picchu and all the surrounding mountains.
-Afterwards we continue to Machu Picchu, and we take our buss to Aguas Calientes where we spend the night in a hotel.
+After some time enjoying all the enchanting sights, we descend for 2 hours through the Peruvian cloud forest to Wiñaywayna for lunch, then we continue for another hour to the Sun Gate.
+On arrival at the Sun Gate be enthralled by the breath-taking views of Machu Picchu and all the surrounding mountains.
+Afterwards we continue to Machu Picchu, and we take our bus to Aguas Calientes where we spend the night in a hotel.

 If permits are sold out for the Classic Inca Trail on your preferred date,” don’t get stressed out,” you have so many options that will still allow you to trek and enjoy the Andes on the way to MACHU PICCHU.
 Alternative treks are just as beautiful as the Inca Trail.
 They are less crowded because we take you OFF the beaten track” in the Andes and we make sure you don’t miss anything on your trek to MACHU PICCHU.

-***Sam Travel Peru Requires only a 2 participant minimum for our departures!
-“You can Chose any day that is best for you as long as we have a minimum of 2 trekkers.”
+INCA TRAIL HIKE Requires only a 2 participant minimum for our departures!
+“You can choose any day that is best for you as long as we have a minimum of 2 trekkers.”

-Important Note: We will buy your Inca Trail trek permit using the names and passport numbers that you send us with your trek booking application (they must to complete and accurate)
+Important Note: We will buy your Inca Trail trek permit using the names and passport numbers that you send us with your trek booking application (It must be completed in full and accurately)

 You must bring the same passport with you to Cusco and take it with you on the Inca Trail.